Inferara/inferara.com/content/blog/ltl-ctl-for-smart-contract-security.md

 ## Linear Temporal Logic (LTL)

-`LTL` is a modal temporal logic with modalities referring to time.
+`LTL` is a modal temporal logic with modalities referring to time[[1]].
 In the context of smart contracts, `LTL` can be used to specify and verify properties that must hold over the sequences of states that a contract might pass through.

 For example, it allows developers to make assertions like, "If condition $X$ is $true$, then condition $Y$ will eventually be $true$" (expressed as $X \implies \lozenge Y$ in `LTL`).
 This is particularly useful for smart contracts, which may need to guarantee certain outcomes after a sequence of events.